-The ride took us nearly 3 hrs going at a steady walking pace with the occasional trot to catch up.
+The ride took us nearly three hours going at a steady walking pace with the occasional trot to catch up.
 We clipped through a green meadow, rode in the shade of trees, marveled at rock formations and many wild flowers, looked out over the lake then rode up the hill winding through trees again back to Shangri-La and enjoyed the endless views of oak-studded hills with the lake as the backdrop.
 We caught glimpses of wild turkeys and saw buzzards overhead circling for their next scavenged meal.

 Chief, an Appaloosa/Draft was my mount for the day and my daughter, Leah was placed on Cheyenne also an Appaloosa.
 Victoria rode her pretty white gelding.
 The horses knew their jobs and were very pleasant to ride.
 We really enjoyed our time out on the trail, visiting with and learning from Victoria, taking in the scenery, and enjoying our steady mounts.